epistemex/undo-redo/README.md

 ﻿undo-redo
 =========

-A simple, powerful all-purpose undo-redo stack for JavaScript.
+A simple to use, powerful all-purpose undo-redo stack for JavaScript.

 Features